Header

 However, suggestions are welcome and can be conveyed to any member of the Executive Board.

-Pro Academia Prize 2023.
-The laureate(s) for 2023 will be announced in autumn 2023.
+The laureate(s) for 2025 will be notified in autumn 2025.